Artworks and Artists of Art Informel

 Some have argued that Burri's use of stitched burlap comes from his practice as a physician, but Burri suggested that it was simply the material he had at hand, saying, "If I don't have one material, I use another.
 It is all the same.
 I choose to use poor materials to prove that they could still be useful.
 The poorness of a medium is not a symbol: it is a device for painting."
 While he bristled at labels, Burri's work was exhibited as a notable example of Art Informel, and his works were viewed as innovative embodiments of materia, or Matter art, even if Burri insisted on the cooler values of composition and construction, as seen in this work's generic title.
 His work was a primary influence upon the subsequent development of Arte Povera.

-Burlap, thread, synthetic polymer paint, gold leaf, and PVA on black fabric - Solomon R. Guggenheim Museum, New York
+Burlap, thread, synthetic polymer paint, gold leaf, and PVA on black fabric - The Solomon R. Guggenheim Museum, New York, New York

 The Crying Crocodile Tries to Catch the Sun